A topic from the subject of Analytical Chemistry in Chemistry.

 Several factors can affect precipitation equilibria, including:

-• Presence of Other Ions: The presence of other ions in solution can also affect the Ksp of a precipitate.
-Some ions can form complexes with the analyte, which will make it less soluble.
+• Presence of Other Ions: The presence of other ions in solution can affect the solubility of a precipitate through complex ion formation or competing equilibria.
+Some ions can form complexes with the analyte, which will alter its solubility.

 Gravimetric Analysis and Precipitation Equilibria